 Étienne, tall, who embraces crowds, takes care of his friends and acts as a natural point of reference for his group.

 We tested our rough initial concept through a storyboard scenario starring our two personas Zoé and Étienne, following the format of a 5-second test in order to assess participants’ understanding of how the device worked, their perceived interest on both personal and collective scales, anticipated limitations, as well as suggestions for improvement.
+Participants understood the concept and found it reassuring, but raised doubts: Would the light signal be visible in the chaos of a real concert?
+Would others actually react?
+Could the bracelet be abused?

 Our proposed solution, LightCrowd, consists of a connected bracelet paired with a mobile app.